College Factual by our College Data Analytics Team

 Shaw University Demographics & Diversity Report

 Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual analyzed the data to find out how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they're from.
-Keep reading the Shaw University diversity report to see how they stack up against the average.
+College Factual ran the numbers to find out how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they’re from.

 Shaw University Student Population